|Click the map to enlarge it, |

 In order to solve the problem of crowded urban traffic, the subway of this city has been extended at the speed of about 22 miles (35 km) per year since 2004.
 The subway trains use Chinese mandarin, Cantonese and English to report station names.
 It is very helpful for the English-speaking passengers.
 The trains arrive at stations every about 3 minutes during the peak hour and every about 7 minutes after 21:00.

-Except of the APM's ticket of CNY2, the subway utilizes a stage fare system.
+Except of the APM's ticket of CNY2, the metro utilizes a stage fare system.
 The longer the journey the more you pay.
 For the first four kilometers, the ticket fare is CNY2.
 During around 2 miles (4 km) to 7 miles (12 km), passengers pay CNY1 for each additional 2 miles (4 km).
 During 7 miles (12 km) to 15 miles (24 km), CNY1 is paid for each additional 4 miles (6 km).
 When more than 15 miles (24 km), CNY1 is paid for each additional 5 miles (8 km).

 Single-trip ticket is often used by tourists.
 It is only valid on the day when you purchase it.
 You can return a single-trip ticket within 30 minutes after you buy it.
 Hereunder is several steps to teach you how to purchase a single-trip ticket: